Multi-Agent Environments for Vehicle Routing Problems: Background and Related Work

-In a broader approach, two general frameworks, \textit{RoutingArena} (\cite{thyssens2023routing}) and \textit{RL4CO} (\cite{berto2023rl4co}), aim at facilitating reproducible research and algorithm benchmarking. \textit{RoutingArena} centers on the Capacitated VRP and offers a benchmark platform that includes popular OR baselines and benchmarks and enables the comparison of different RL and OR solvers using standardized evaluation metrics.
-The \textit{RL4CO} library provides a unified framework, which integrates environments, policies, and reinforcement learning algorithms in one comprehensive package.
-In addition, there are several isolated environments, usually made available as accompanying material of research articles (e.g. \cite{Kool2019a, kwon2020pomo, kim2022sym, zhang2023first, berto2024parco}).
-These are, however, typically limited to the problems for which they were developed, and their customization and reuse to other contexts is seldom straightforward.
+In a broader context, two general frameworks, \textit{RoutingArena} (\cite{thyssens2023routing}) and \textit{RL4CO} (\cite{berto2023rl4co}), have been developed to facilitate reproducible research and algorithm benchmarking. \textit{RoutingArena} focuses on the Capacitated VRP and offers a benchmark platform that includes popular OR baselines and a wide range of benchmark instances.
+It enables the comparison of different RL and OR solvers using standardized evaluation metrics.
+The \textit{RL4CO} library provides a unified framework that integrates environments, policies, and reinforcement learning algorithms into a single comprehensive package.
+In addition, several isolated environments are also available as accompanying material for research papers (e.g., \cite{Kool2019a, kwon2020pomo, kim2022sym, zhang2023first, berto2024parco}).
+These environments are typically limited to the specific problems for which they were developed, and this limitation can significantly hinder their adaptability or reusability in other contexts.

-While these tools represent progress towards creating unified frameworks for research and development, they focus almost exclusively on single-agent environments (see Table \ref{table:libs}).
-This emphasis overlooks elements that could be inherently addressed by multi-agent reinforcement learning techniques, such as, for instance, the collaboration among fleet vehicles.
-Additionally, they generally do not offer the flexibility to customize different functional parts of the environments that are particularly relevant for RL, like rewards and observations, thereby restricting the exploration of new ideas and the possible customization to suit different application constraints.
-To address these issues, we developed \textit{MAEnvs4VRP} from the ground up in a modular manner that allows independent personalization of the different components of the environment.
+While these tools represent significant progress towards creating unified frameworks for research and development, they focus almost exclusively on single-agent environments (see Table \ref{table:libs}).
+This emphasis overlooks elements that could be effectively addressed using multi-agent reinforcement learning techniques, such as collaboration among fleet vehicles.
+Additionally, they often lack the flexibility to customize different functional components of the environments that are particularly relevant for RL, such as rewards and observations.
+This limitation restricts the exploration of new ideas and the ability to customize environments to suit different application constraints.
+To address these issues, we developed \textit{MAEnvs4VRP} from the ground up, utilizing a modular design that enables the independent customization of the various environment components.
+By decoupling these elements, the library provides a platform to evaluate how specific configurations of observability and reward structures influence agent coordination.